apache/cordova-coho/docs/coho-release-process.md

     (cd cordova-coho && npm outdated --depth=0)

 Update them in each project's `package.json` file.
-Make sure to run through the test section below for compatability issues.
+Make sure to run through the test section below for compatibility issues.
 The `--depth=0` prevents from listing dependencies of dependencies.

 ## Update Release Notes & Version